willemavjc/openconcerto/README.md

 This installation is intended for environments where:

-- Java is not welcomed and is prefered isolated from Windows (e.g. security concerns)
+- Java is not welcomed and is prefered isolated (e.g. security concerns)
 - Multiple Java versions coexistence are not wanted

 ## Prerequisites